jin-guo/COMP585/README.md

 | Discussion Forum | Slack (link on MyCourses) |

-- The lectures are comprised of many in-class activities to motivate discussion and collaborative learning.
-In-person participation is required.
+- The lectures consist of many in-class activities to motivate discussion and collaborative learning. **In-person participation is required**.
+- Occasionally, if there are unforeseen reasons that prevent you from joining the lectures in person, we will try to accommodate.
+Please contact us prior to the lecture.

 ## Description